jimwei/LeyserSFX/README.md

-this is a create sfx softwre use golang.
+this is a create sfx software used by golang.